Realizing trees of configurations in thin sets: Introduction

 More generally, let $T$ be a tree graph on $n$ vertices, $n \ge 2$, with edge map ${\mathcal E}_T$.
 Define $K^*:\left(\R^d\right)^n\to [0,\infty)$ by

 Then

 \end{theorem}

 In other words, the existence of trees even in this generalized setting is simply a consequence of assumptions (\ref{assumption1}) and (\ref{assumption2}).
 For example, in order to handle the Euclidean distance graph, where the vertices are points in a compact set $E$ and two vertices are connected by an edge iff the distance between them is equal to some fixed $t>0$, one takes $K=\sigma_t(x-y)$, where $\sigma$ is the surface measure on the sphere of radius $t$.
 In this case, $U_K$ is the corresponding translation-invariant spherical averaging operator.
 As a technical point, even though $\sigma$ is a measure and not an $L^1$ function, the proof is accomplished by convolving $\sigma$ with the approximation to the identity at scale $\epsilon$ and checking that the estimates (upper and lower bounds (see e.g. \cite{BIT15}) do not depend on $\epsilon$.
 The existence of arbitrary trees in the case $K=\sigma_t(x-y)$ was previously established by the second and the third listed author in \cite{IT19}.
+Further, observe that non-degeneracy of the point configurations in question is guaranteed by the positivity of the integrals in \eqref{chainlower} and \eqref{chainlowergeneral}, since degenerate configurations form lower dimensional sets, which are of measure 0 with respect to $\otimes^n \mu$. .125in

-The view point afforded by Theorem 1.4 also proves to be quite useful in the context of hypergraphs, as described in Definition \ref{hypergraphdefinition}, and allows us to significantly expand the scope of configurations that we can handle.

-For example, suppose that we want to show that a set contains a 2-chain of generalized equilateral triangles (see Fig. \ref{fig one}), in the sense that if $\mu$ is a compactly supported Borel measure, as above, we consider
+The view point afforded by Theorem \ref{maingeneral} also proves useful in the context of trees of hypergraphs, significantly expanding the scope of configurations that can be handled.
+For example, suppose that we want to show that a set $E$ contains many 2-chains of congruent triangles (see Fig. \ref{fig one}).
+We are led to considering, for a Borel measure $\mu$ supported on $E$, the expression